cyberfly/linkedwind/readme.md

 ## Linkedwind

-- Linkedin clone using Tailwind CSS.
+- LinkedIn clone using Tailwind CSS.
 For learning purpose only
 - HTML version only, React version coming soon

 ### Demo